ABOUT US

 STAFF

-• DAVE KOCK has been the acting general manager of Allied Producers’ Cooperative and has been working full-time since its creation.
-Kock has performed all of the work associated with the creation of America’s Premium Pork and Allied Producers’ Cooperative, including recruiting membership, holding producer meetings, coordinating the equity drive, coordinating the offering with attorneys, complying with SEC regulations, and communicating with members.
+• DAVE KOCK (1958-2012): Kock was the acting general manager of Allied Producers' Cooperative and had worked full-time since its creation.
+Kock performed all of the work associated with the creation of America's Premium Pork and Allied Producers' Cooperative, including recruiting membership, holding producer meetings, coordinating the equity drive, coordinating the offering with attorneys, complying with SEC regulations, and communicating with members.

 Kock was educated in Sioux City at Morningside College, where he studied Agri-Business with an emphasis in Livestock Marketing, including several classes at the Sioux City Stockyards, where he graduated with academic honors.